cssnr/package-changelog-action/README.md

 On a prerelease it compares with the previous release, on a non-prerelease release, it compares with the previous non-prerelease.

-Packages get sorted into the following categories:
+Packages get sorted into the following categories and columns:

 | Name        | ❔  | Operation  | Before   | After   |
 | :---------- | :-: | :--------- | :------- | :------ |